bytefish/ODataAuthorization/README.md

 * [https://github.com/OData/WebApiAuthorization](https://github.com/OData/WebApiAuthorization)

-This fork adds support for .NET 6 and ASP.NET Core OData 8.
 It uses the permissions defined in the [capability annotations] of the OData model to apply authorization policies to an OData service based on `Microsoft.AspNetCore.OData`.

 It has been renamed to `ODataAuthorization` to avoid being mistaken as an official Microsoft package.